Crucinio/MyJson/README.md

 <h3 style="text-align: center;">About</h3>

 - This project is developped to make a versetile tool for reading JSON files and strings that also provides ability to add new key-val pairs via reading from other sources or just adding them through setters.
-- JSONObject currently supports processing numeric, string, boolean and JSONObject values, as well as corresponding arrays and infinetely nested objects.
+- JSONObject currently supports processing numeric, string, boolean and JSONObject values, as well as corresponding arrays and infinetely nested objects form txt files.
-- It can also process files and strings that could not be processed by some other parsers due to sensitivity to minor syntax issues like commas, unnecessary symbols between values and keys.
 ### Install
 Download Json.h, Json.cpp and include the header in the files you need.
 Note that the lib was tested only on MSVC compiler